AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 learning, and reasoning, facilitating the training and testing of the entire ABL framework.

-Use ABL Kit Step by Step
+Use ABL kit Step by Step
 ----------------------------

 In a typical ABL process, as illustrated below,